 Typically, we only send e-mail to students for significant announcements regarding registration, important deadlines, and other need-to-know information.
 Such e-mail should be compelling, brief, and to the point.

-Routine information about campus events, activities, programs, etc., may be promoted via other platforms such as MySJU or social media.
-Our office is responsible for maintaining the integrity and effectiveness of e-mail as a platform of communication with students.
+Routine information about campus events, activities, programs, etc., may be promoted via other communication channels Our office is responsible for maintaining the integrity and effectiveness of e-mail as a platform of communication with students.

 If your request includes a survey as part of research, Institutional Research approval is required.
 For information on this process, IR Tools and Resources.